 Finding Your Personality Type is Just the Beginning of Knowing Yourself

-Through therapy, you can use what you know about your MBTI personality type and get tools and insights into how to deal with the things that are holding you back from being your best self.
+Through in-person or online therapy, you can use what you know about your MBTI personality type and get tools and insights into how to deal with the things that are holding you back from being your best self.
 Talking to a therapist can take you beyond just identifying your personality type and instead help you develop a personalized strategy for achieving your goals.It’s one thing to be able to observe how we respond to life and quite another to learn, grow, and improve the quality of our lives.